aws-samples/aws-health-aware/README.md

 4. Give your Event bus a name and **click** *Create*.
 5. For the deployment we will need the *Name* of the Event bus **(not the ARN)**.

-# Setup -
+# Setup
-There are 2 available ways to deploy AHA, both are done via the same CloudFormation template to make deployment as easy as possible.
+There are 3 available ways to deploy AHA, all are done via the same CloudFormation template to make deployment as easy as possible.

-The 2 deployment methods for AHA are:
+The 3 deployment methods for AHA are:

-1. [**AHA for users NOT using AWS Organizations**](#aha-without-aws-organizations): Users NOT using AWS Organizations will be able to get Service Health Dashboard (SHD) events ONLY.
+1. [**AHA for users WITHOUT AWS Organizations**](#aha-without-aws-organizations): Users NOT using AWS Organizations.
+2. [**AHA for users WITH AWS Organizations (Management Account)**](#aha-with-aws-organizations-using-management-account): Users who ARE using AWS Organizations and deploying in the top-level management account.
-2. [**AHA for users who ARE using AWS Organizations**](#aha-with-aws-organizations): Users who ARE using AWS Organizations will be able to get Service Health Dashboard (SHD) events as well as aggregated Personal Health Dashboard (PHD) events for all accounts in their AWS Organization.
+3. [**AHA for users WITH AWS Organizations (Member Account)**](#aha-with-aws-organizations-using-member-account): Users who ARE using AWS Organizations and deploying in a member account in the organization to assume a role in the top-level management account.

 ## AHA Without AWS Organizations